faasm/faasm/docs/kubernetes.md

 [k8s](../k8s) directory, and the relevant parts of the Faasm CLI can be found in the [Knative tasks](../tasks/knative.py).

-These steps generally assumes that you have [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [`kn`](https://knative.dev/docs/install/install-kn/) installed and these are able to connect to your cluster.
+These steps generally assume that you have [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [`kn`](https://knative.dev/docs/install/install-kn/) installed and these are able to connect to your cluster.